Cantera/cantera-website/posts/gsoc-2020-blog-4.md

 }
 ```

 Numerical solution of the steady-state equations is an initial-value problem, and as such it requires that `ctNLS_initialValue()` be implemented to provide a starting estimate for each component of the solution vector.
 In my `ReactorNet` implementation, the solution estimate is taken as the user-specified initial state of the network, and can be changed by modifying the contents of contained reactors.
-A good starting guess for a `Reactor`'s steady-state solution is its inlet's state of fixed enthalpy/pressure chemical equilibrium, which can be obtained using Cantera's `ThermoPhase::equilibrate('HP')`. `ReactorNet::ctNLS_initialValue()` calls the `initialValue()` method of the appropriate `Reactor`, which returns the initial value of the requested solution component:
+A good starting guess for a `Reactor`'s steady-state solution is its inlet's state of fixed enthalpy/pressure chemical equilibrium, which can be obtained using `ThermoPhase::equilibrate('HP')`.

+In the source code, `ReactorNet::ctNLS_initialValue()` calls the `initialValue()` method of the appropriate `Reactor`, which returns the initial value of the requested solution component:

 **ReactorNet.cpp**, lines 382-388 (see this on [GitHub](https://github.com/paulblum/cantera/blob/ca36e253bd28c6d507eace5b6f1199cac64d8909/src/zeroD/ReactorNet.cpp#L382))